netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 The Multipath Extension for QUIC (QUIC-MP) is primarily designed for traditional IP networks, where each path is identified by a 4-tuple of local and remote IP addresses and ports.
-Routing as opaque to endpoints, and path changes are inferred indirectly through changes in the 4-tuple.
+Routing is considered opaque to endpoints, and path changes are inferred indirectly through changes in the 4-tuple.
 However, the path between two endpoints may change unpredictably due to routing dynamics, which is not captured by the 4-tuple.

-In SCION, endpoints can discover and select explicit network paths, which are described at the level ASes and interfaces, and have associate metadata, such as MTU.
+In SCION, endpoints can discover and select explicit network paths, which are described at the level of ASes and inter-AS links, and have associated metadata, such as the MTU.

 The different underlying assumptions of QUIC-MP and SCION result in some mismatches, for instance: